Emanuel Miller (basketball)

-Emanuel Miller (born June 19, 2000) is a Canadian professional basketball player for the Chicago Bulls of the National Basketball Association (NBA), on a two-way contract with the Windy City Bulls of the NBA G League.
+Emanuel Miller (born June 19, 2000) is a Canadian professional basketball player for the Grand Rapids Gold of the NBA G League.
 He played college basketball for the Texas A&M Aggies and the TCU Horned Frogs.

 Early life

 Miller began his high school career at Bill Crothers Secondary School.
 Prior to his junior season, he transferred to La Lumiere School.
 Miller transferred to Prolific Prep for his senior season.
 In October 2018, he committed to Virginia Tech over offers from Maryland, Minnesota, and Buffalo.
 After Buzz Williams accepted the head coaching position at Texas A&M, Miller followed him to play for the Aggies.

 College career

 Miller averaged 6.4 points and 6.3 rebounds per game as a freshman.
 On January 26, 2021, he scored a career-high 28 points in a 78–54 loss to South Carolina.
 As a sophomore, Miller averaged 16.2 points and 8.2 rebounds per game.
 Following the season, he transferred to TCU, citing the desire of a fresh start.
 Miller averaged 10.3 points and 6.2 rebounds per game in his junior season.
 As a senior, he averaged 12.3 points and 6.5 rebounds per game.
 In his final season, Miller averaged 15.8 points and 6.1 rebounds per game.
 He was named to the Second Team All-Big 12.